GA4 Custom Dimensions: How to Set Up and Use in 6 Steps

 The first parameter is link_url, which will show the specific link that was clicked.
 The value of the event parameter is {{Click URL}}, with those double curly brackets (curly braces) representing a variable value that will change as different links are clicked.
 The second parameter is link_text, which will return a variable value of the specific text of the link that is clicked.

-These two event parameters will need to be registered as custom dimensions in GA4 if we want to see their value in our GA4 reporting.
+You’ll need to register these event parameters as custom dimensions in GA4 if we want to see them in your standard reports.
 Now, let’s head on over to our GA4 property.

 3.)
 Go to GA4 Admin Section and Click “Custom definitions”